Parallelization

 Without parallelization

-In this example, a single machine runs a job named 1x-electron
+In this example, a single machine runs all spec files serially.
+Below is an

 1x-electron, Machine #1